FineOps Deployment

 V1.15.0

-The default ports of some O&M components are adjusted to prevent conflicts with O&M projects
+Adjusted the default ports of some O&M components to prevent conflicts with O&M projects.

-• The default port of the node_exporter component is changed from 9100 to 9101.
+• Changed the default port number of the node_exporter component from 9100 to 9101.

-• The default port of the ops_agent component is changed from 9070 to 9071.
+• Changed the default port of the OPS Agent component from 9070 to 9071.

 V2.0.0

-• The node_exporternginx_exporter, and elasticsearch_exporter components are deleted, whose functions are merged into the ops-agent component, which can be used to collect the indicator information of the server where ops is located, and the indicator information of the nginx and elasticSearch components.
+• Deleted the node_exporternginx_exporter, and elasticsearch_exporter components, whose functions were merged into the OPS Agent component, which could be used to collect the indicator information of the server where OPS was located and the indicator information of the Nginx and Elasticsearch components.

-• pushgateway component is added to temporarily store the indicators collected by the ops-agent component and make them available to the prometheus component.
+• Added a Pushgateway component to temporarily store the indicators collected by OPS Agent and make them available to the Prometheus component.

-• FineOps Basic Edition can be deployed, on which elasticSearch and skywalking_oap components are not deployed and functions related to Tracing are disabled.
+• Supported the deployment of FineOps Basic Edition, on which Elasticsearch and SkyWalking OAP were not deployed and functions related to Tracing were disabled.

 Application Scenario

-FineOps is launched by FanRuan Software to provide enterprises with all-round O&M solutions for FanRuan applications, ensuring their stable operation.
+FineOps is launched by FanRuan Software to provide enterprises with solutions for stable operation and comprehensive O&M management of FanRuan applications.

-It can help users solve some pain points and challenges in managing FanRuan applications (such as FineReport and FineBI).
+FineOps helps address some pain points and challenges you encounter in managing FanRuan applications (such as FineReport, FineBI, and FineDataLink).
+For details, see Function Introduction.

 FineOps is necessary to deploy FanRuan projects (such as FineBI, FineReport, and FineDataLink) in a standard manner.